neondatabase/website/content/docs/guides/branching-githooks.md

 echo "You just checked out a git branch!"
 ```

-To make this hook run, we have to make the script executable:
+To make the Githook run, you need to make the script executable:

 ```shell
 chmod +x .git/hooks/post-checkout